 Doubt and Faith.

-How many of us when suffering from chronic How many of us when suffering from chronic diseases on being recommended to try some for-eign remedy, almost exclaim with the sick king, "Are not Abana and Pharphar rivers of Damascus equal to all the waters of Jordan?" and we fail to accomplish a cure.
-The Turkish Bath, medicated Vapors and Electric agencies used by Dr. G. C. Somers and Mrs. Somers, at the Grand Pacific Hotel, Chicago, have been instrumental in restoring to health thousands of people, who, had they followed the usual course, would be to day in their lowed the usual course, would be to day in their graves.
+How many of us when suffering from chronic diseases on being recommended to try some for-eign remedy, almost exclaim with the sick king, "Are not Abana and Pharphar rivers of Damascus equal to all the waters of Jordan?" and we fail to accomplish a cure.
+The Turkish Bath, medicated Vapors and Electric agencies used by Dr. G. C. Somers and Mrs. Somers, at the Grand Pacific Ho-ted Chicago, have been instrumental in restoring Somers and airs.
+Somers, at the Grand Facine Ho-tel, Chicago, have been instrumental in restoring to health thousands of people, who, had they fol-lowed the usual course, would be to day in their graves.
 These are the finest baths in the West, and for the treatment of chronic and nervous disorders and the diseases of females, have no equal.

-The Wonderful Healer and Clairvoyant, Mrs. C. M. Morrison, M. D.
+The Wonderful Healer and Clairvoyant,-

+Mrs. C. M. Morrison, M. D.

 This celebrated MEDIUM is used by the invisibles for the benefit of humanity.
-They, through her treat all diseases and cure, where the vital organs necessary to continue life are not destroyed.
+They, through her TREAT ALL DISEASES and cure, where the vital organs necessary to continue life are not destroyed.

-MRS. MORRISON IS AN UNCONSCIOUS TRANCE ME-
+MRS. MOBRISON IS AN UNCONSCIOUS TRANCE MR-DIUM, CLAIRVOYANT AND CLAIRAUDIENT.

-DIUM, CLAIRVOYANT AND CLAIBAUDIENT.
-From the beginning, hers is marked as the most remarkable career of success, such as has seldom if EVER fallen to the lot of any person.
-Mrs. Mor-BISON, becoming entranced, the lock of hair is submitted to her control.
-The diagnosis is given through her lips by her Medical Control, and taken down by her secretary.
+From the beginning, here is marked as the most remarkable career of success, such as has seldom if sven fallen to the lot of ony person.
+Mns.
+Mon-nison, becoming entranced, the lock of hair is submitted to her control.
+The diagnosis is given through her lips by her Medical- Control, and taken down by her secretary.
 The original manuscript is sent to the correspondent.

-When remedies are ordered, the case is submitted to her Medical Band, who prescribe remedies suited to the case.
+When remedies are ordered, the case is submitted to her Medical Band, who prescribe remedies sulted to the case.
 Her Band use vegetable remedies principally, (which they magnetize) combined with scientific applications of the magnetic healing power.